4rji/ccdclab/README.md

     Wait a few minutes for the firewall to fully start up.
     Once the firewall's IP address is displayed, you can access it from the assigned network.

-By following these instructions, you can effectively manage and monitor the status of your virtual machines on localhost:600.
 ____________________________________________________________________________________________________________________________________________